riceissa/issarice.com/pages/dealing-with-loneliness.md

         > your head; that's one of the key insights behind [exposure
         > therapy](http://econlog.econlib.org/archives/2009/11/exposure_therap.html).

+    However despite this, Caplan seems to have a lot of respect for Simon.
+    What Caplan says about Simon is inspiring:

+        > Overall, though, Simon's personal odyssey boosts my already
+        > vast admiration for him.
+Most depressives accomplish little
+        > other than spreading their misery to the people around them.
+        > Simon, in contrast, was an incredibly creative and productive
+        > scholar despite his inner sorrow.

 - [Evolutionary approaches to depression](https://en.wikipedia.org/wiki/Evolutionary_approaches_to_depression) on Wikipedia